DigitalQuinn/InfosecCompilation/Persistence/README.md

 * When the Terminal.app is opened, the application launches a zsh login shell and a zsh interactive shell
   * The login shell configures the system environment using `/etc/profile`, `/etc/zshenv`, `/etc/zprofile`, and `/etc/zlogin`
   * The login shell then configures the user environment with `~/.zprofile` and `~/.zlogin`.
 The interactive shell uses the `~/.zshrc` to configure the user environment.
 Upon exiting, `/etc/zlogout` and `~/.zlogout` are executed
-* For legacy programs, macOS executes `/etc/bashrc` on startup.
+* For legacy programs, macOS executes `/etc/bashrc` on startup

 ### Procedure ###
+* **Green Lambert:** Establishes persistence on a compromised host through modifying the profile, login, and run command (rc) files associated with the bash, csh, and tcsh shells
+* **Linux Rabbit:** Maintains persistence on an infected machine through rc.local and .bashrc files

 ### Mitigation ###
+* **Restrict File and Directory Permissions:** Making these files immutable and only changeable by certain administrators will limit the ability for adversaries to easily create user level persistence.

 ### Bypassing ###